« Back to Glossary

 What is cloud analytics?

 The integration of online and offline customer journeys has led to a surge in the volume and complexity of data that businesses deal with every day.
 Data increasing at such an enormous scale is required to reach out to the target market, manage the supply chain and generate qualified leads.
-It becomes difficult and costly to manage such massive volumes of data using traditional infrastructure within the on-premise data lakes.
+It becomes difficult and costly to manage such massive volumes of data using traditional infrastructure within the on-premises data lakes.
 Thus, the cloud has become the new normal for data enthusiasts to cater to their storage and analysis needs.

 Cloud Analytics Benefits

-Cloud Analytics is preferred by enterprises for the many benefits that it has to offer:
+Cloud analytics is preferred by enterprises for the many benefits that it has to offer:

 Scalability: Cloud provides massive scalability in terms of both data and users.
 Businesses can increase their cloud data storage and enhance their cloud analytics capabilities as per requirement.
 Thus, enterprises can easily and efficiently scale the data storage and processing to reflect the ever-changing market conditions.

 Cost-effectiveness: A fee is charged based on subscription or data consumption volume and queries.
 Thus, the overall infrastructure costs are reduced by paying only for the resources being used.
+Convenient access to remote data helps in reducing any needs for relocating data to different analytical environments.

-Cross-organizational Integration: Cloud analytics makes it possible for businesses to access data across the organization.
-This can help data users to generate and share insights on-demand.
-It also aids collaboration and organizes communication.
+Cross-organizational insights: The ability to access data across the organization can help data users to generate and share insights on-demand.
+It also aids collaboration and organizes communication and makes it possible to generate insights faster than traditional data lakes, making the decision process faster.

-Security and governance: With cloud analytics platform Businesses can achieve single and secure access to data.
+Security and governance: With cloud analytics platform, businesses can achieve single and secure access to data.
 It also provides granular access controls for knowing who has access to what kind of data.
 Thus, making governance easier.

 All these benefits make cloud analytics a more viable option for the new age enterprises.